Roudranil/Roudranil.github.io/src/pages/about.md

 Besides I also dabbled in theoretical computer science which I got to explore more during my postgraduate degree.
 Here the newer courses which I took were

+-   Programming and Data structures with Python
+-   Probability and Statistics with R
+-   RDBMS and SQL
--   Statistics and Visualisation with R
+-   Visualisation with R
--   Database Management Systems
 -   Data Mining and Machine Learning
 -   Design and Analysis of Algorithms
--   Big Data and Distributed Computing
+-   Big Data and and Distributed Computing
--   Advanced Machine Learning Techniques
+-   Advanced Machine Learning
 -   Natural Language Processing
--   Regression Analysis
+-   Regression analysis
+-   MlOps
+-   Intro to GenerativeAI
+-   Data privacy and ethical AI
+-   Computer Vision

 ## Awards and Achievements